fabianofrank/apple-income/README.md

 # Apple Income Statements

-This is a project developed in React and Rudux, that uses the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs) to create a single page application that display each Apple income statement of the last 5 years.
+This is a project developed in React and Redux, that uses the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs) to create a single page application that display each Apple income statement of the last 5 years.

 ## Acknowledgements